 - The Catholic Underground incorporates as a 501(c)(3) non-profit organization.

 - The Catholic Underground begins a video webcast.

 - The Catholic Underground organizes and hosts CatholiCon 2011 in Houston, Texas.

 - The Catholic Underground begins to broadcast its live weekly webcast from Catholic Community Radio in Baton Rouge, LA.
 It is available on radio, on the Catholic Underground live stream, and on the Catholic Community Radio webstream.

 - The Catholic Underground announces “The CU Later Show” which is the webcast version of the podcast that continues after the radio show ends.

 - The Catholic Underground webcast goes on the air in The Diocese of Baton Rouge on Catholic Life Television.

-- The Catholic Underground begins a 24-hour broadcast on YouTube Live.
+- The Catholic Underground begins its live weekly broadcast on YouTube Live.